Who Treats Primary Immunodeficiency? Finding Specialists and Doctors

 PI that affects a type of white blood cells called lymphocytes can lead to certain blood disorders.
 For these kinds of complications, you may be referred to a hematologist (a doctor who manages diseases of the blood, bone marrow, and lymphatic system).

-Some people with PI may develop certain blood cancers as a result of their PI, such as leukemia.
-For treatment of cancer, you’ll be referred to an oncologist (cancer specialist).
+Some people with PI may develop certain blood cancers or immune system cancers, such as lymphoma or leukemia.
+For cancer treatment, you’ll be referred to an oncologist (cancer specialist).

 Endocrinologists